 In presenting income and expenditure, the Council takes a view as to whether the income and expenditure it incurs is on an Agency basis or a Principal basis.
 Agency basis is where the Council incurs income and expenditure on behalf of a third party, usually due to statutory rules and regulations.
 For example, the collection of Council Tax on behalf of Suffolk County Council and the Police & Crime Commissioner.
-Principal basis is where the Council incurs income and expenditure on behalf of a third party, but under contract and where risks and rewards are taken.
+Principal basis is where the Council incurs income and expenditure on behalf of a third party.
 An example is the LA Discretionary Grant scheme